 Instead, we headed to Mozamjahi market.
 We got down some half a km before the market at Pehelwan Pan Shop.
 It is a long Indian tradition to end the meals with Pan (beetle nut leaves) as it aids digestion.
 The 60-year-old Pehelwan pan shop is said to have served pans to Indira Gandhi and even Bill Clinton during his India visit.
 The pan ranges from 5 to 200rs with the higher side being the zarda (tobacco) pan.
 The pans from this shop have patrons in Dubai and Saudi as well.

-We walked half a km to the Karachi Bakery opposite Mojamjahi market which is one of the most popular bakeries in Hyderabad serving since 1952.
+We walked half a km to the Karachi Bakery opposite Mojamjahi market which is one of the most popular bakeries in Hyderabad serving since 1952 and a major Hyderabad points of interest for anyone who visits the city.
 They have a large assortment of baked goods and confectionaries while their Osmania biscuits are a big hit.

 This shop has been serving for around 160 years.
 The nutmeg halwa and Badam Halwa from this shop tastes heaven.
 We even bought parcels to bring back home.
 The packet easily stays for a week without a fridge.